GSA/search-gov-website/about/policy/govt-urls.md

 Domains registered by a grantee pursuant to the terms of a grant and used for federal purposes should generally be included.
 Domains registered by grantees for which an agency does not oversee or technologically support generally should not.

-## What domains are out of scope?
+## What domains are out of scope of this list?

-This **excludes** the non-.gov domains of third-party online services where the agency is merely a user or a customer, not the domain's registrant.
+This list **excludes** the non-.gov domains of third-party online services where the agency is merely a user or a customer, not the domain's registrant.

 | **Domain Description** | **Example** |
 | -----------------------|-------------|